joinpursuit/Pursuit-Core-iOS/core-data-firebase-and-solo-portfolio-project/core-data/README.md

 ### Configure Xcode

 Open a new Xcode project.
 This time, we'll need to check the box that says "include Core Data".
 This will make some changes to our AppDelegate, and will give us a Data Model to use.
+You can also add a Data Model to an existing project, but will need to make changes to the AppDelegate manually.

 ![createCoreDataProject](./Images/createCoreDataProject.png)